 The motivation for AMD screening was introduced in Section 1.
-The objective is to detect the presence of AMD in retina images collected as part of a screening programme, thus we wish to categorise/classify retina images as positive (evidence of AMD detected) or negative (normal).
-Three example images are presented in Figure 1.
-The image on the rightmost (Figure 1[c]) is from a normal eye, while the other two (Figure 1[a] and [b]) are images from eyes of AMD that contain drusen (light coloured flecks scattered across the image) and other pathological features.
-Inspection of the images indicates the difficulty in detecting drusen and other features of AMD.
-This is one of our motivation to develop CBR techniques rather than attempt to detect these features by using segmentation algorithms usually adopted by other classification applications.
-The optic disc (OD), a bright coloured disc featured in the retina images in Figure 1 from which all blood vessels emanate, connects the retina to the "optic nerve".
-The macula, a dark coloured region as is shown in Figure 1[c], acts as a light detector and provides us the central vision essential for seeing fine details (the macular is obscured by drusen in Figure 1[a] and [b]).
+The objective is to detect the presence of drussen (a primary indicator of AMD) in retina images collected as part of a screening programme; thus we wish to categorise/classify retina images as positive (evidence of AMD detected) or negative (normal).
+Three example images are presented in Fig. 1.
+The image on the right (Fig. 1[c] is from a normal eye, while the other two (Figures 1[a] and [b]) are images of eyes that contain drusen (light coloured flecks scattered across the image) and other pathological features.
+Inspection of the images indicates the difficulty in detecting the drusen.
+This is thus one of our motivations for employing CBR techniques, rather than to attempt to detect these features using other techniques such as image segmentation.
+The optic disc (OD), a bright coloured disc featured in the retinal images in Fig. 1 from which all blood vessels emanate, connects the retina to the "optic nerve".
+The macula, clearly visible in the center of the image given in Fig. 1[c] as a dark coloured region, acts as a light detector and provides humans with the central vision essential for seeing fine details and with the colour vision (the macula is obscured by drusen in Figures 1[a] and [b]).